Original Paintings

 Natural dyes

-A nod to my past 10 year career as an ethical fashion designer,I dyed large pieces of linen + cotton in natural indigo and overdyed a few in marigold dye on my aunt's peaceful Kansas land.
+A nod to my past 10 year career as an ethical fashion designer, I often dye large pieces of linen + cotton in natural indigo and overdye a few in marigold dye in my studio backyard or on my aunt's peaceful Kansas land.

-I intentionally left portions of the naturally dyed canvas—soft indigos and earthy greens—exposed as negative space, allowing the sky and river to emerge from the material itself.
+I intentionally leave portions of the naturally dyed canvas—soft indigos and earthy greens—exposed as negative space, allowing the sky and river to emerge from the material itself.
 Instead of painting over those areas, I let the fabric and plant dyes speak as part of the landscape.

 Hand stretched